BDC Hamburger Icon

 • What is the potential market for your product or service?

 The answers to these questions often go hand in hand because if enough people experience a particular problem, many would likely benefit from your solution.
 When there are potential customers who will benefit from your offering, demand exists.
-You have a potentially robust target audience and can effectively create your own market.
+You have a potentially robust target audience and can build your own market effectively.

 Similarly, if a large enough market for a product or service already exists, there are likely inefficiencies in the quality or delivery of the product to customers.
-This represents opportunity.
+This creates opportunity.

-You must identify your total addressable market because one key indicator investors look at is market size and the company’s ability to scale up or down easily in response to market variations.
+You must identify your total addressable market because one key indicator investors look at is market size and a company’s ability to scale up or down in response to market variations.

 2. Create systems to support your business as it grows.